DaoCasino/Whitepaper/DAO.Casino WP.md

 Any token holder can support any particular game by taking on a role of a bankroll backer.
 Bankroll Backers locks their token in a game contract of their choice and automatically receive a reward.

 Bankroll Backer behaviour can vary depending on the game contract and what PRNG system is used.
-In a first implementation Bankroll Backer provides BET tokens to the bankroll of the game and a value from which the the outcome of the game is derived.
+In a first implementation Bankroll Backer provides BET tokens to the bankroll of the game and a value from which the outcome of the game is derived.

 ## 2.1.6.
 Players